NakaokaRei/XCTestGen/README.md

 <!-- # Short Description -->

-CLI for automatic XCTest generation using ChatGPT
+CLI for automatic XCTest generation using OpenAI API.
+If you want to use this CLI, please obtain an OpenAI API Key.

+You can create at [here](https://platform.openai.com/account/api-keys)

 <!-- # Badges -->